dillionmegida/tech-writing/content/blog/introduction/index.md

 As a Content Creator, I love writing on different publications because I believe different organizations have different audiences, and writing for all of them helps me reach out to all those audiences.
 Additionally, I get to learn from different content reviewers and writers across these different organizations.

-I've made more than 2 million naira writing paid technical content.
+I've made more than $5k writing paid technical content.
 My first paid article was [The Concept of Scope in JavaScript](https://soshace.com/the-concept-of-scope-in-javascript/) on Soshace, of which I was paid $100 (at the time, 36,000 naira).
 Publishing that article opened more opportunities for me at Soshace, and gradually at other organizations.

 ## So why am I building this platform?